YoshikiShibata/gostream/README.md

 - `Of` function creates a `Stream` from a slice.
 - `Builder` can be used to create a `Stream` by adding elements.
 - `FileLines` function returns a `Stream` of lines of a file.
+- `Range` function returns a `Stream` by an incremental step of 1.
+- `RangeClosed` function returns a `Stream` by an incremental step of 1.

 `Stream` provides following methods: